Formulas for

 Validate a list before you use it

-Run =VERVE("spamdetector", A2) down a column of inputs and let each row tell you whether it's real and safe — catch the bad ones before they hit your workflow.
+Run =VERVE("spamdetector", "Congratulations!
+You have won a free iPhone.
+Click here to claim your prize now!") down a column of inputs and let each row tell you whether it's real and safe — catch the bad ones before they hit your workflow.

 Score a lead or signup sheet